MikeHankinson/Credit_Risk_Analysis/README.md

 The model included nearly 100 features while predicting the loan status (target) as either high or low risk.

-Models are graded upon accuracy, precision and recall.
+Models are graded upon accuracy, precision, recall and F1.
 - accuracy: The raio of correct number of predictions to total number of predictions.
 - precision: The ratio of what was accurately predicted as true to the total that were actually true.
 Measure of reliability of a classification.
 - sensitivity (recall): The ratio of true positives to true postives and false negatives.
 Provides a measure of how many trues were correctly diagnosed.
+- F1: Takes both precision and recall into account to ultimately measure the accuracy of the model

 The analysis was completed in two python files; [credit_risk_ensemble](credit_risk_ensemble.ipynb) and [credit_risk_resampling](credit_risk_resampling.ipynb)